honney336/CampusConnect/Readme.md

-#This is the a full stack Project made on Reactjs, Nodejs and mysql
+#This is  a full stack Project made on Reactjs, Nodejs and mysql